benkywenk/MPI_Rayleigh_Bernard_convection/README.txt

     python3 merge.py

 This doesn't need to be done using mpiexec because then each core would produce an indentical file, so it is not needed.

-There are no programs in order to plot, this is where abouts I am in getting it all working well on Carpathia.
-It would work in the same way as we have done last term tho, so making your own file on Carpathia is definately doable.
-It can all be done through ssh on vscode.
-I will explain how to set that up as well cus it is really useful.